Gfadebayo/grupp_assessment/README.md

     - Build from source
         - Clone this repository
         - Run "./gradlew :app:assembleRelease" to generate a release apk (the release is signed using the debug signing key for the sake of this assessment)
-        - The generated apk will be availabe in the app/build/outputs/apk/release directory, where it can now be installed
+        - The generated apk will be available in the app/build/outputs/apk/release directory, where it can now be installed
     - Download directly from this repository
 2. Launch the app
 3. Wait for the list of products to be fetched